PrimaryDotHealth/ruby-guide/README.md

 ```

 Why is this bad?
 Because `title_with_items_count` isn't *really* a model attribute, and this kind of code tends to blow up a file.
 Count the lines in user.rb if you don't believe me!
 It is also a presentation concern, not a persistence issue.
-If some other view want to display this slightly differently, you would then add add a second method to the model, and so on.
+If some other view wants to display this slightly differently, you would then add add a second method to the model, and so on.

 Another common practice is to put this in a Helper.